The complete guide to UK employment contracts

 • Something that is specifically necessary for the job, like a delivery driver having a valid driving licence

+Implied terms may also include things relating to the employee’s statutory rights, like the right to 5.6 weeks of paid holiday per year.
+Even if this is not explicitly stated in the contract, it’s still a part of it because it’s a legal right.
 Other terms might be implied because of the way things have always been done in the organisation.
 For example, if your company has always given every employee a Christmas bonus, it’s reasonable for employees to expect that this will apply to them too.
-Legally speaking, this could form part of their contract, and you could be penalised if you don’t provide it.
+This could form part of their contract, and you could be penalised if you don’t provide it.

 • Create contracts for all employees and workers: To make sure your company is protected, it’s important to have contracts in place for all of your staff — not just full-time employees.
 Part-time workers and temporary, seasonal or fixed-term employees should all have a contract too.